 - travelling showmen

 - sites occupied by a local authority; and

 - gypsy sites provided by county councils or regional councils

-A Public Register of Licensed Caravan Sites is kept by the Council's Environmental Health and Licensing Team, and is reproduced below:
+A Public Register of Licensed Caravan Sites is kept by the Council's Housing Safety and Environmental Protection Team, and is reproduced below: